-See Section 18 below for more information about the Centre for Community Engagement and Learning.
+See Section 18 below for more information about the Centre for Student Engagement, Wellbeing and Success, and the Centre for Community Engagement and Learning.

-The Wrexham Graduate
+11 The Wrexham University Graduate

 At both Wrexham University and Bloomsbury Institute we aim to help students develop and enhance key employability skills and capabilities during their study.
 There are three key areas with different attributes, attitudes and skillsets and the aim is to help students have the opportunity to enhance and develop skills such as resilience, adaptability, confidence, team working, emotional intelligence and communication, creativity and acting ethically and sustainably.
 Programmes are designed to enable students to develop and enhance these skills via module content, module learning outcomes and assessment opportunities.
 Each module will help provide different opportunities for developing and enhancing these capabilities.